juj/fbcp-ili9341/README.md

 And additionally, pass the following to customize the GPIO pin assignments you used:

 - `-DGPIO_TFT_DATA_CONTROL=number`: Specifies/overrides which GPIO pin to use for the Data/Control (DC) line on the 4-wire SPI communication.
 This pin number is specified in BCM pin numbers.
+If you have a 3-wire SPI display that does not have a Data/Control line, **set this value to -1**, i.e. `-DGPIO_TFT_DATA_CONTROL=-1` to tell fbcp-ili9341 to target 3-wire ("9-bit") SPI communication.
 - `-DGPIO_TFT_RESET_PIN=number`: Specifies/overrides which GPIO pin to use for the display Reset line.
 This pin number is specified in BCM pin numbers.
 If omitted, it is assumed that the display does not have a Reset pin, and is always on.
 - `-DGPIO_TFT_BACKLIGHT=number`: Specifies/overrides which GPIO pin to use for the display backlight line.
 This pin number is specified in BCM pin numbers.
 If omitted, it is assumed that the display does not have a GPIO-controlled backlight pin, and is always on.
 If setting this, also see the `#define BACKLIGHT_CONTROL` option in `config.h`.